jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Possibly notating parameters on calls differently in the diagram than usual object assignments.

-Parameter notations and operators are subjects totally for the Text Code chapter
+Parameter notations and operators are subjects totally for the Text Code chapter.

 Operators then too.